StrawHatXYZ/website/src/content/post/privacy_policy_app.md

     <li>Maintain Database of e-commerce product purchases using the information collected from third party providers and build a community for e-commerce product recommmendations.</li>
     <li>Display e-commerce product recommendations to Users following a manual product search against the Discover database, subject to that product searches will only produce relevant e-commerce products purchased by Users of Discover.</li>
     <li>Provide Your information ("Name", "email address" and "phone number") to the Users of Discover whose product searchs matched Your product purchases on e-commerce platforms.</li>
-    <li>Connect the Users of Discover, following a manual product search against the Discover database, via the messaging functionality so that Users can chat regarding their mutual interests about e-commerce products.</li>
+    <li>Connect the Users of Discover, following a manual product search against the Discover database, via the messaging functionality so that Users can chat regarding hteir mutual interests about e-commerce products.</li>
 </ul>

 ### STATISTICAL DATA FROM THE SERVICES